goauthentik/authentik/website/integrations/services/thelounge/index.md

 ### Authentik Configuration

+Follow the [instructions](https://docs.goauthentik.io/docs/add-secure-apps/outposts/#create-and-configure-an-outpost) to create an LDAP outpost and configure access via the outpost.
 No additional authentik configuration needs to be configured.
-Follow the LDAP outpost instructions to create an LDAP outpost and configure access via the outpost

 ### The Lounge configuration